pfdubois/BridgeBidding/source/MinorOpenings.rst

 .. rubric::
    Bidding With An Invitational Hand

-With 10 to a |bad12|, we have an invitational hand.
+With 10 to a bad 12, we have an invitational hand.
 Our primary goal is to show a major if we have one, and lacking that to raise if we can.

 We raised to 2m with a constructive hand, so we will raise to 3m for an invitational